LuoQuestionmark/projet-ia-echec/README.md

 - the board itself contains an array of `Piece`;
 - each reference `null` if the case is empty, or a certain `Piece` object if it isn't;
-- all the `Piece` are created once in a general way, and it will no longer contain the information of its coordinnation.
+- all the `Piece` are created once in a general way, and it will no longer contain the information of its coordination.

 ## note: 28 oct